codemeyer/ArgData/Docs/docs/index.md

 * Steve Smith - for the amazing F1Ed
 * Trevor Kellaway - for an endless number of F1GP utilities, including GPEditor
-* Paul Hoad - for the C++ code for calculating F1GP file checksums he sent me in 1998
+* Paul Hoad - for the C++ code for calculating F1GP file checksums he sent me in 1998, and for the GP2 Track Editor
+* Barrie Millar, Klaus Six and René Smit - for Chequered Flag
 * Hrvoje Štimac - additional research material
-* Barrie Millar - additional research material
+* Maxime Labelle - for "The Grand Prix 2 Track File Format (Beta 0.5)" web page
+* Adrian Walti, Martijn Keizer, et al